bignerdranch/tensorflow-cocoa-example/README.md

 All serialization is done using protocol buffers — the new 3.0 version.

+FYI: TensorFlow in 0.10 does not use OpenCL for hardware acceleration (It is on the roadmap, and that will be awesome.)

 I think that if you have Xcode installed, you can build and run this project.
-If you
+All you need to do is download [my libtensorflow.so](https://dl.dropboxusercontent.com/u/10818274/libtensorflow.so) which was just too big for github to handle.
+It should be `tensorflow-cocoa-example/MNIST/libtensorflow.so` (It goes in the directory above the rest of the source.)

+However if you want to be able to really work with tensorflow, you'll need to be able to do it in Python.
+The rest of this document is the install directions that will get it working with Python and Objective-C++ on your Mac.

 ## Building tensorflow